jhannes/react-native-oauth-demo/README.md

 *You have to restart the debugger and run `npm run android` (or F5 in VS Code) to pick up changes in the `AndroidManifest.xml`.*

+(Note: We could have used https://-urls for Android, but iOS is more restrictive about this, so the easiest is to use a custom scheme for both)

 ### Handle the redirect (iOS)

-iOS normally does not like apps to handle http(s) URLs.
-Instead, you should set up XCode to handle `myoauth2app://`-urls.
+You should set up XCode to handle `myoauth2app://`-urls.
 See https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app.
 In React Native, you need to do make the following changes:

 1. Update the app info.plist to contain `myoauth2app` as a URL
 2. Add `openURL` and `continueUserActivity` to `ios/MyAuthorizationApp/AppDelegate.m`.
 See https://facebook.github.io/react-native/docs/linking